pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### Robust and Doubly Robust Propensity Scores

-We've been keen to stress that IPw are a corrective.
+We've been keen to stress that propensity based weights are a corrective.
 An opportunity for the causal analyst to put their finger on the scale and adjust the representative shares accorded to individuals in the treatment and control groups.
-As such there are no universal correctives, and naturally a variety of alternatives have arisen to fill gaps where simple propensity score weighting fails.
+Yet, there are no universal correctives, and naturally a variety of alternatives have arisen to fill gaps where simple propensity score weighting fails.
 We will see below a number of alternative weighting schemes.

 The main distinction to call out is between the raw propensity score weights and the doubly-robust theory of propensity score weights.

-Doubly robust methods are so named as they represent a compromise estimtator for causal effect that combines (i) a treatment assignment model (like propensity scores) and (ii) a more direct response outcome model.
+Doubly robust methods, so named because they represent a compromise estimator for causal effect that combines (i) a treatment assignment model (like propensity scores) and (ii) a more direct response outcome model.
 The method combines these two estimators in a way to generate a statistically unbiased estimate of the treatment effect.
 They work well because the way they are combined requires that only one of the models needs to be well-specified.
+The analyst chooses the components of their weighting scheme in so far as they believe they have correctly modelled either (i) or (ii).

 +++